Child labor in the United States: Early 20th century

 In the early 20th century, opponents of child labor cooperated with other Progressive Era reformers and American Federation of Labor (AFL) unions to organize at the state level.
-In 1904 a major national organization emerged, the National Child Labor Committee (NCLC).
-In state after state reformers launched crusades to pass laws restricting child labor, with the ultimate goals of rescuing young bodies and increasing school attendance.
-The frustrations included the Supreme Court striking down two national laws as unconstitutional, and weak enforcement of state laws that impacted local business.
+In 1904, a major national organization emerged, the National Child Labor Committee (NCLC).
+In state after state, reformers launched crusades to pass laws restricting child labor, with the ultimate goals of rescuing young bodies and increasing school attendance.
+The frustrations included the Supreme Court striking down two national laws as unconstitutional, and the weak enforcement of state laws that impacted local businesses.

 An effective tool was publicity, especially photographs in muckraking magazines that showed bad working conditions.
 The most successful of their crusaders was photographer Lewis Hine.
-In 1908 he became the photographer for the NCLC, which had good contact with the muckraking press.
+In 1908, he became the photographer for the NCLC, which had good contact with the muckraking press.
 Over the next decade, Hine focused on the negative side of child labor.
 In the North, reformers were often successful in getting legislation on the books, but were disappointed when enforcement was handled by patronage appointees who proved reluctant to challenge the business community.
-Meanwhile in the South legislation was opposed by rapidly growing mills that undercut Northern competitors with cheap wages.
+Meanwhile, in the South legislation was opposed by rapidly growing textile mills that undercut Northern competitors with cheap wages.
 Starting in 1898, Montgomery, Alabama, minister Edgar Gardner Murphy crusaded to end child labor across the South but had little success.

-In Congress a leading proponent was Senator Albert J. Beveridge Republican of Indiana.
+In Congress, a leading proponent was Senator Albert J. Beveridge Republican of Indiana.
 He tried—and failed—to get the first national bill passed.
 Unlike the Republican leadership, the Democratic leadership was not beholden to employers, and thus was more supportive of controls on child labor and other laws promoted by labor unions.
-Alexander McKelway (1866-1918), a staunch supporter of Woodrow Wilson, campaigned for such laws as the 1916 Keating–Owen Act.
-The Keating–Owen Act banned child labor but was overturned by the Supreme Court in 1918.
+Alexander McKelway (1866–1918), a staunch supporter of Woodrow Wilson, campaigned for such laws as the 1916 Keating–Owen Act.
+The Keating–Owen Act prohibited shipment in interstate commerce of goods manufactured or processed by child labor.
+However, in 1918 the law was deemed unconstitutional by the United States Supreme Court in a five-to-four decision in Hammer v.
+Dagenhart.
+The court, although acknowledging child labor as a social evil, felt that the Keating-Owen Act overstepped Congress' power to regulate trade.
+The bill was immediately revised and again deemed unconstitutional by the Supreme Court.
 A similar 1919 law was also overturned.
-In the 1920s an effort to pass a constitutional amendement failed, because of opposition from the South and from Catholics.
-The South finally passed compulsory school laws and by the late 1920s children under 15 were rarely hired by mills or factories.
-Finally in the Fair Labor Standards Act of 1938 the New Deal successfully ended most child labor outside agriculture.
+In the 1920s, an effort to pass a constitutional amendment failed because of opposition from the South and from Catholics.
+The South finally passed compulsory school laws and by the late 1920s, children under 15 were rarely hired by mills or factories.
+Finally, in the Fair Labor Standards Act of 1938, the New Deal successfully ended most child labor outside agriculture.

 Newsboys sold the latest edition of daily newspapers on the street.
 They worked as contractors without benefits.
 Age was a disadvantage as younger boys collected more tips.
 The newspaper publishers needed their work and editors shielded them from child labor laws while romanticizing their entrepreneurial enterprise and downplaying their squalid life under dangerous conditions.